fastlane/fastlane/README.md

   system("./cleanup.sh")
 end
 ```

+If you want to run a script before each run of the app, it's enough to only implement the `setup_for_language_change` callback.

 ### Skip alpha removal from screenshots
 In case you want to skip this process, just add ```skip_alpha_removal``` to your ```Snapfile```.